-- Views a page or screen and no session is currently active (e.g. their previous session has timed out)
+In Analytics, a session initiates when a user either opens your app in the foreground or views a page or screen and no session is currently active (e.g. their previous session has timed out).

 By default, a session ends (times out) after 30 minutes of user inactivity.
 There is no limit to how long a session can last.